Identify content gaps

 In Coveo Usage Analytics (Coveo UA), a content gap is defined as content that’s either missing or unsearchable, which can cause queries and keywords entered by users to yield no results, no clicks, too many clicks, or poor ranking of clicked content.

-With the required privileges, you can analyze these occurences to identify which queries don’t return relevant results and from there, pinpoint potential content gaps.
+With the required privileges, you can analyze these occurrences to identify which queries don’t return relevant results and from there, pinpoint potential content gaps.
 Knowing which topics people are most searching for also helps to prioritize content creation.

 To identify content gaps